-Students who complete the 42-credit hour general education block will have "Missouri General Education Requirements completed" noted on their transcript.
-Students must include at least one course that meets Global/Intercultural Requirements.
+Students who complete the 42-credit hour general education block will have "CORE 42" noted on their transcript.

 Business Administration

 Students are encouraged to take ECO 151 and ECO 152 to partially satisfy their Social and Behavioral Sciences requirements.
 Students are encouraged to work closely with their transfer institution to determine which courses are most appropriate for their desired major.